sibskull/synaptiks/doc/index.rst

 All development of synaptiks happens on GitHub_.
 The complete source code is available in a git_ repository::

-   git clone git://github.com/lunaryorn/synaptiks
+   git clone --recursive git://github.com/lunaryorn/synaptiks

-Just clone this repository and want to fix some issue in **synaptiks** or add some new features.
+Just clone this repository to fix some issue in **synaptiks** or add some new features.
 Feel free to send pull requests with your work, or provide patches by email or in the issue tracker.

 If you want to translate **synaptiks** into other languages, please read the :doc:`translation_guide`.
 It explains, how translations are handled in